BishopFox/badPods/manifests/priv/README.md

 ```

 ### Option 4: Use undock.sh to download your own payload and then execute it spawn the reverse shell
 I'm not sure why you would need this forth option, but I use this before I found Brandon Edwards and Nick Freeman's talk.
-It works, just adds an unecessary callback to a remote server.
+It works, just adds an unnecessary callback to a remote server.

 #### Create a payload and host it on your remote box
 ```bash